-- The warning lamp does not come on when radio readiness is switched on. - ▷ The warning lamp stays lit continuously.
+- ▶ The warning lamp does not light up after the ignition is switched on. - ▶ The warning lamp stays lit continuously.

 In the event of a fault in the airbag system, have it checked without delay; otherwise, there is the risk that the system will not function as intended even if a severe accident occurs.